chrislevn/vector_database_study/README.md

 Currently data is loaded from SICK2014 dataset.
 You can change the data source in helper.py.

+## Takeways:
+- FLAT is good but is slow.
+- HNSW is the fastest but the accuracy is not as good as IVF.
+- I don't use wrappers like Langchain.
+I want to study the concepts not build the tool at production level.
+The pro of this is full control of the code.

+## Current issues:
+- The loading time is long.
+I handled this with cache in the helper.py file.
+In returns, the accuracy might be affected.
+Need to figure out why.
+-

 ## Components
 - `index.py`: contains the implementation of the vector database indexes.
 - `main.py` :contains the implementation of the vector database.